Important: Affected by the Lufthansa strike? Claim up to €600 compensation with Skycop.

 Neither the airport nor the airline can be held responsible if you flight was disrupted due to war or political crisis.
 They can’t control terrorist actions, either.
 As the same time, it’s hard to predict when any of the sensitive equipment at the airport will break down.
 Usually, a botched landing can damage lights and markings on the runway, but there can be other incidents, too.

 Regulation (EC) 261/2004 rules that such airport operations-related incidents are beyond the control of airlines.
-Therefore, you are not entitled to Amsterdam airport compensation.
+Therefore, you are not entitled to Charles de Gaulle airport compensation.
 However, that doesn’t mean that the airline shouldn’t take care of you!

 Strikes at Charles de Gaulle